Empire of Japan: World War I

 Japan entered World War I on the side of the Allies in 1914, seizing the opportunity of Germany's distraction with the European War to expand its sphere of influence in China and the Pacific.
 Japan declared war on Germany on August 23, 1914.
 Japanese and allied British Empire forces soon moved to occupy Tsingtao fortress, the German East Asia Squadron base, German-leased territories in China's Shandong Province as well as the Marianas, Caroline, and Marshall Islands in the Pacific, which were part of German New Guinea.
 The swift invasion in the German territory of the Kiautschou Bay concession and the Siege of Tsingtao proved successful.
 The German colonial troops surrendered on November 7, 1914, and Japan gained the German holdings.
+In 1920, the League of Nations established the South Seas Mandate under Japanese administration to replace German New Guinea.

 With its Western allies, notably the United Kingdom, heavily involved in the war in Europe, Japan dispatched a Naval fleet to the Mediterranean Sea to aid Allied shipping.
 Japan sought further to consolidate its position in China by presenting the Twenty-One Demands to China in January 1915.
 In the face of slow negotiations with the Chinese government, widespread anti-Japanese sentiment in China, and international condemnation, Japan withdrew the final group of demands, and treaties were signed in May 1915.
 The Anglo-Japanese Alliance was renewed and expanded in scope twice, in 1905 and 1911, before its demise in 1921.
 It was officially terminated in 1923.